This article appeared in the December, 2021 issue of The Scroll.

 Note: This article was published in the August/September 2021 issue of The Scroll.

 I am writing this article in Boston, MA.
 Chana and I are here on an abbreviated vacation.
 Naturally, we have walked the Freedom Trail, visited Paul Revere’s house, seen the great North Church of “One if land, two if by sea” fame, shopped at Faneuil Hall Marketplace (and saw some interesting street shows), etc. You know the drill.
 Boston is an historical town and I happen to love history.
 We have done a lot of walking, talking, thinking (not as much eating as you would think, thank G-d), and, overall, have been enjoying an extended 5 day weekend.

-Note: This article appeared in the June Scroll.
+Note: This article appeared in the June 2021 issue of The Scroll.

 The best surprises are the pleasant ones.
 Too many of the surprises I have had over the last year, heck even over the last month, have not been pleasant.
 I have lost friends to COVID and other maladies, had unexpected problems at work, and so on, and so on.
 I do not have to go into details here, you all know the story.
 What I experienced is, I am sure, not all that different from what you have experienced at one time or another in your lives.

 There are even times when it seems like unpleasant surprises come at me in seeming rapid fire.
 Issues at work, in the community, at the congregation, etc. can come up quickly in succession, and sometimes it feels like all I am doing is reacting to one bullet after another.
 During times like that, I bear in mind one of my favorite country songs, by Rodney Atkins: “If you’re going through h*ll, keep on going… You might get out before the Devil even knows you’re there.”

 This article originally appeared in the May issue of The Scroll.